he426100/awesome-stars-he426100/README.md

 *   [makeflow/remote-workspace](https://github.com/makeflow/remote-workspace) - A simple solution enabling one-workspace-per-feature development.

 *   [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer. ⭐️ Star to support our work!

-*   [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age

 *   [aweiu/dm.dll](https://github.com/aweiu/dm.dll) - JS 版按键精灵（大漠插件）